• Skip to primary navigation

 Jump to Recipe·Print Recipe

 Our whole family loves sweet corn and summer is definitely the season when sweet corn is at its best.
-Fresh sweet corn – the fresher the better -is deliciously sweet and tasty.
+Fresh sweet corn - the fresher the better -is deliciously sweet and tasty.
 It is said that the fresher the corn on the cob, the better.
 The old adage is to pick your corn and run to an already boiling pot of water to cook it as fresh as possible.
-Obviously that isn’t an alternative for everyone.
-And although boiling it is the most frequently used cooking style, it isn’t the only choice for cooking corn on the cob.
-Roasting the corn on the charcoal or gas grill is a tasty alternative that makes a very nice presentation and doesn’t heat up the kitchen.
-There are two alternatives – corn roasted in its own husk or corn put directly on the grill to give it a nice char.
+Obviously that isn't an alternative for everyone.
+And although boiling it is the most commonly used cooking style, it isn't the only choice for cooking corn on the cob.
+Roasting the corn on the charcoal or gas grill is a tasty alternative that makes a very nice presentation and doesn't heat up the kitchen.
+There are two alternatives - corn roasted in its own husk or corn put directly on the grill to give it a nice char.
+This recipe calls for the corn to be left in the husk.

 Perfectly roasted sweet corn on the cob right of the barbecue grill